bzed/dayz-scripts/README.md

 - Player listing and stats/details
 - God mode / restore health
 - Admin list read in startup from text file
+- Admin FreeCamera (Need to be part of a server/client mod to work, otherwise nothing will apen when using /free command)

 # Getting started